-Attendance will be checked randomly.
-The final project presentation is a must.
+Attendance is required and the final project presentation is a must.
 The level of background knowledge may vary among students, but it will be ignored in grading.
 Grading will be strictly based on outcome, not on effort or progress.

 2.4 Academic Honesty and Plagiarism